 Entry Requirements for Australia

 To be able to enter Australia, you will have to meet entry requirements specific for international students.
+To learn about admission requirements for the program you want to pursue, you may use our Check Your Eligibility tool, which will help us assess your eligibility to study abroad in Australia.
+Then we will commence the process by seeking further documents to determine your best matches options.
 Contact us to guide through each one of these steps :

 Educational courses in Australia are taught in the English language.
 Therefore, before you commence your academic program, you must have reached the required English language skills, depending on the institution and program you want to enrol in.
 For this, you need evidence of your English language skills, which are measured by tests such as IELTS and TOEFL and PTE.